petrohi/k155la3/content/posts/2022/tensil_zcu104_resnet.md

 # Conclusion

-In this tutorial we demonstrated how improvements in Vivado hardware design, leveraging Xilinx Ultra RAM, and advanced strategies in Tensil compiler can improve the performance of inference for the ResNet20 model running on the ZCU104 board.
+In this tutorial we demonstrated how improving the Vivado hardware design, leveraging Xilinx Ultra RAM, and using the advanced compiler strategies can improve the performance of inference.

 The following chart summarizes presented solutions and their frames per second performance.